super-mohit/template/docs/cc-playbook.md

 The `template-og` provides a production-ready starting point that reflects these principles:
 *   **Backend API (`/app`):** A stateless FastAPI service for all business logic.
 *   **Frontend App (`/frontend`):** A Next.js SPA for the user interface.
 *   **Database:** Configured for PostgreSQL but adaptable.
-Use a relational DB for structured processes, or consider NoSQL for less rigid data.
+See the new section below on choosing the right database for your project.
 *   **AI Model Abstraction Layer:** **Do not make direct AI SDK calls in your business logic.** Create an internal `modules/ai_service/` directory.
 This service will have functions like `getRecommendation(data)`.
 This allows us to swap the underlying LLM (Gemini, OpenAI, etc.) without rewriting the entire application.
 *   **Background Tasks (`/app/core/background_tasks.py`):** The template is set up for this.
 All slow operations (document processing, AI analysis, report generation) **must** be handled in the background to keep the UI responsive.